boghy8823/Lodgi2/README.md

-Lodgi
+lodgiApp

 -----------------------------------
-The Online Lodging Application
+The Online lodging Application

 University project built with AngularJs